Helping Victims of Serious Motorcycle Crashes

 There is a procedure you must go through when you’re preparing to file a lawsuit.
 It takes many steps, and if you don’t follow them strictly, you could delay the process or end up with a dismissed case.

 Step 1 – Prepare the documents.
 The Benton Law Firm will prepare the legal documents to file with the court.
-The first one is a Complaint, which lays out all the facts of the case.
-The second is the Summons, which notifies the defendant that they must appear in court on a specific date to hear the allegations made against them.
+The first is a Complaint, which lays out all the case facts.
+The second is the Summons, which notifies the defendant that they must appear in court on a specific date to hear the allegations against them.

 Step 2 – Serve the documents.
-After we file the Complaint and Summons, we will need to hire a process server or another qualified party to deliver them to the defendant.
+After we file the Complaint and Summons, we must hire a process server or another qualified party to deliver them to the defendant.
 The process server will send us an affidavit of service upon completion of service.
 We will also file that affidavit with the court.

 Step 3 – Receive the defendant’s Answer.
 The defendant will have 20 days from the service date to file an answer (or send it directly to us if they don’t retain an attorney).
 If they don’t respond to our Complaint, we could petition for a default judgment.
 That means the case will proceed without them, and the judge could decide to rule in your favor.